-- Similarly in The Thin Blue Line - PC Maggie Habib is getting into character for an entrapment operation, and uses the line on PC Kevin Goody - a naive manchild type character with a crush on her.
+- In The Thin Blue Line - PC Maggie Habib is getting into character for an entrapment operation, and uses the line on PC Kevin Goody - a naive manchild type character with a crush on her.
 After collapsing in embarrassment, he replies that "Actually, it's a Curly-Wurly" (chocolate bar)

 - In the 3rd Rock From The Sun episode "Why Dickie Can't Teach", Harry enters an executive meeting with a salami in one of his pockets (long story) and someone asks him if that's a salami in his pocket.
 He, of course, replies, "Nah, I'm just happy to see ya."

-- Played with (again) in a fairly recent Robin Hood TV series:
+- In Robin Hood TV series:

 Marion: Why Robin, is that Sir Guy's sword in your scabbard?